Oliver-Siren/CCM/chef/Chef/extra/notesaboutvagrant.md

-I have separate vagrant folders for the same instances of vagrant here i find working this way easier than trying to make vagrants multimachine run work.
+I have separate vagrant folders for the same instances of vagrant here.
+I find working this way easier than trying to make vagrants multimachine run work.
 Simply placing the files in diferent folders seems to work fine enough.
 Vagrant seems to be a bit unstable for hosting the chef server.
-I can be certain but it seems that somethimes vagrant dosent close properly which causes bizarre errors when trying to use the server.
-These erors have laway disappeared upon a fresh install.
+I can't be certain but it seems that sometimes vagrant dosen't close properly which causes bizarre errors when trying to use the server.
+These erors have always disappeared upon a fresh install.